miltonbolonha/gatsby-theme-v5-boilerplate/content/pages/politica-privacidade.md

 ## Que nós somos?

-We are farming revolution, a GmbH from Ludwigsburg, Germany.
+We are Milton Bolonha, a GmbH from Ludwigsburg, Germany.
 Our website address is: http://farming-revolution.com

 ## Which data do we collect about you?